SamNuttall/Async-TruckersMP/docs/source/index.rst

 An asynchronous Python API wrapper for `TruckersMP`_.

 .. warning::
-    This library is a work in progress.
-It has not been thoroughly tested and therefore, may not work as intended.
+    This library is in alpha and bugs may still be present.

 Features
 ------------------